iPhone 8 – Battery life

 Related: What is AirPower?

 I’ve been using Belkin’s Boost Up Wireless Charging Pad, but Apple is also pushing one from Mophie.
 There are cheaper ones available on Amazon – the Anker one gets good reviews – plus lots of IKEA lamps now have Qi charging built in.
 Apple’s very own charging pad, named AirPower, will be able to charge two phones simultaneously, alongside an Apple Watch and AirPods.
-However, it isn’t out until 2018 and I can’t imagine it will come cheap.
+However, it isn’t out until sometime in 2018 and I can’t imagine it will come cheap.

 Should I buy the iPhone 8?

 The iPhone 8 is a good phone – very good in certain respects – but it also feels like it was the forgotten child.
-The iPhone X, with its edge-to-edge OLED display, shouldn’t be an exclusive £1000 device; it should be the phone that Apple puts head-to-head against the Samsung Galaxy S8 and the upcoming Google Pixel 2.
+The iPhone X, with its edge-to-edge OLED display, shouldn’t be an exclusive £1000 device; it should be the phone that Apple puts head-to-head against the Samsung Galaxy S9 and the Google Pixel 2.

 Where I can recommend the iPhone 8 is if you’re thoroughly tied into Apple’s services, rock an Apple Watch and you’re currently on an iPhone 6S or older.
 In this instance you’ll see a huge upgrade in pretty much every area.

-The iPhone 8 is also great if you’re after a safe bet, and aren’t ready for the changes that will come with the iPhone X. The iPhone 8 has that familiar Touch ID home button, meaning you won’t have to go all in with Face ID just yet.
+The iPhone 8 is also great if you’re after a safe bet, and aren’t ready for the changes that come with the iPhone X. The iPhone 8 has that familiar Touch ID home button, meaning you won’t have to go all in with Face ID just yet.

 Great camera, lots of power and a nice screen – only a shame that it’s all packed inside an ageing shell.